 Last time we turned the spotlight on online and distance learning qualifications, we identified which foreign embassies wouldn’t accept these for legalisation.
-This could deter candidates from even applying for positions overseas in both Qatar and Saudi Arabia.
+This could deter candidates from even applying for positions overseas in Qatar and Saudi Arabia.
 But are online degrees accepted by overseas employers?
 And if so, is there any way for someone with an online qualification to get a job in these countries?

 What’s the issue with distance learning?